 AM: Plantation Road

-We will awake once again with the roar of the Mantled Howler Monkeys from the treetops not too far away.
+We will awake once again to the roar of the Mantled Howlers in the treetops.
 After breakfast, we will visit Plantation Road again, this time during the day to see what we can find.
 Plantation Road is a forest trail through the southern part of the national park, where its very tall canopy creates a fairly open understory, and a cascading stream winds alongside the trail for most of its length.
 It is named for the plantations of cacao, coffee and rubber trees that were located along the road and run by the Panama Canal Company in the last century.
 Along the road, we hope to find Green-and-black Dart Frogs.
-At various stream accesses, we can search for glass frogs, anoles, basilisk lizards and snakes.
+At various stream accesses, we can search for glass frogs, anoles, basilisks and snakes.
 This trail is a great place for finding many reptiles and amphibians, both day and night!
 Lunch at CANOPY TOWER.

 PM: Gamboa Resort & “Tierra de Ranas” Display

 This afternoon we will visit the Gamboa area along the banks of the mighty Chagres River!
 We will spend our time exploring the areas behind the resort, where Giant Ameivas (a type of whiptail lizard) are commonly seen near the exhibitions.
 We will scan for more crocodile and caiman activity along the river’s edge.
 We will also visit the recently opened “Tierra de Ranas” display, featuring a beautiful and calming epiphytic habitat for poison dart frogs.
-This exhibit features Green-and-black Dart Frogs typical of central Panama, and the variably-colored Strawberry Dart Frogs (Oophaga pumilio) of the western Caribbean side of Panama.
-This display offers great viewing and photography opportunities to see these tiny amphibians up close!
+This exhibit features Green-and-black Dart Frogs typical of central Panama, and the variably-colored Strawberry Dart Frogs of the western Caribbean slope of Panama.
+This display offers great opportunities for viewing and photographing these tiny amphibians up close!
 We will return back to the Canopy Tower for cocktails and dinner.
 Dinner at CANOPY TOWER.

 This is our final night at the Tower, so for those interested we can once again venture down Semaphore Hill Road and/or Plantation Road in search of snakes, frogs and other night reptiles and amphibians.